 ŠOTA FROM MILWAUKEE SERBS

 Apparently the Serbs have a separate dance (Shuffle Step) for Ramo, Ramo and Šota.
-A few years ago I saw local Serbs doing another different step, but don't know if I can remember it.
+A few years ago I saw local Serbs doing another different step:

 Step R onto R foot

 Cross in front of R foot onto L foot

 Step to R onto R foot, close L foot to R foot, no weight